Acquisition Server

 Acquisition Server Preferences

 Various global settings can be accessed through the ‘Preferences‘ button.
-Most users will leave these parameters as default.
+The contents of these settings may depend a little on the plugins that have been loaded.
+Most users can leave these parameters as default.

 Acquisition Server Preferences.